-ELG: Self-Regulation ELG: Managing Self ELG: Building Relationships Children at the expected level of development will: Children at the expected level of development will: Children at the expected level of development will: - Show an understanding of their own feelings and those of - Be confident to try new activities and show - Work and play cooperatively and take turns with others; others, and begin to regulate their behaviour accordingly; independence, resilience and perseverance in the face of - Form positive attachments to adults and friendships with - Set and work towards simple goals, being able to wait for challenge; peers; what they want and control their immediate impulses when appropriate; Give focused attention to what the teacher says, responding appropriately even when engaged in activity, and show an ability to follow instructions involving several ideas or actions.
-Explain the reasons for rules, know right from wrong and try to behave accordingly; Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices. - Show sensitivity to their own and to others' needs.
-National Curriculum Every state-funded school must offer a curriculum & promotes the spiritual, moral, culture nool and of society All schools should make provision for personal social health and expensive duration (DSUE), drawing on good practice.
-Schools are also from to include other
+ELG: Self-Regulation ELG: Managing Self ELG: Building Relationships Children at the expected level of development will: - Show an understanding of their own feelings and those of others, and begin to regulate their behaviour accordingly; - Set and work towards simple goals, being able to wait for what they want and control their immediate impulses when appropriate; - Give focused attention to what the teacher says, responding appropriately even when engaged in activity, and show an ability to follow instructions involving several ideas or actions.
+Children at the expected level of development will: Be confident to try new activities and show independence, resilience and perseverance in the face of challenge; Explain the reasons for rules, know right from wrong and try to behave accordingly; Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.
+Children at the expected level of development will: Work and play cooperatively and take turns with others; Form positive attachments to adults and friendships with peers; Show sensitivity to their own and to others' needs.
+National Curriculum promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society prepares pupils at the school for the opportunities, responsibilities and experiences of later life.